A selection of leading professionals will work with the selection process for papers submitted to FIVE 2018.

 Dr. Anja Hofmann-Böllinghaus, BAM, Germany

 Studied Physical Engineering in Berlin and did her PhD in BAM and TU Berlin in Fire Safety.
 Since 2007 responsible for “Enclosure fires and reaction-to-fire tests of building products”.
 Active in national and international standardisation committees, Vicepresident of GFPA – German fire protection association and Associate editor of Fire and Materials Journal.

-Michael Försth gained his MSc degree (1995) at Uppsala University,Sweden, in Engineering Physics.
-He received his PhD (2001) in Physics at Chalmers University of Technology, in Gothenburg, Sweden.
-Prof. Försth is research manager at RISE Safety & Transport and professor at Luleå Technical University.
-He is an expert in bus fire safety and has been in charge of projects on fire regulations and standardization.
-He has been active in implementing research results into the society, for example through the GRSG (The Working Party on General Safety provisions) at UN ECE, (United Nations Economic Commission for Europe) in Geneva.
+Michael Försth obtained his PhD in Physics at Chalmers University of Technology in 2001, in Gothenburg, Sweden.
+He has been researcher and research manager at RISE Fire Research and is currently professor at Luleå University in Technology.
+Michael has long experience in fire safety of buses and coaches and has contributed to improved fire safety regulation in the standardization work at GRSG (The Working Party on General Safety provisions) at UN ECE, (United Nations Economic Commission for Europe).